huisefuhao/full-stack-web-XinyiShu/README.md

 3. What problem is it intended to solve for the target audience?
 - People can find all kinds of recipes here when they want to learn how to cook.
 Or when trying to make something different, they can find guidance here.
 Also, besides looking for recipes, users can share their own fabulous recipes here.
 Moreover, I added several different sections, such as sharing useful tips, sharing helpful stuff in kitchen, sharing your very own masterpiece and sharing cooking videos.
 4. How will it meet the minimum project requirements?
-- All the recipes can be freely glanced.
-If you want to publish recipes, a login is needed.
+- Login is needed for security issues.
 I'll store user information to database.
 And I'll store recipes, entries and files uploaded by users in the database.
 5. Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?
 - This is an integrated web site, where users can find all kinds of useful information related to cooking.
 I can document what you have made and what you have published in the past to show your progress and beautiful memory with food.